 Your fitness level

-Aim to learn to surf in small clean conditions with little to no wind and comfortable temperatures.
-Depending on where you’re surf lessons are you may need to wear a wetsuit to stay warm.
+Aim to learn to surf in small clean conditions with little to no wind and comfortable temperatures (depending on where you are, you may need a wetsuit to stay warm).

 How many people are in your class

 The number of people in your surfing lesson is important.
-The average group is 8 students and classes usually last 2 hours, but you can also take individual classes that can last an hour or more if needed.
+The average group is eight students, and classes usually last 2 hours, but you can also take individual classes that can last an hour or more if needed.

-Try to aim for a 1:5 ratio of instructor to trainees to ensure you get the attention you need to resolve any issues with your paddling, pop up or technique.
+Try to aim for a 1:5 ratio of instructor to trainees to ensure you get the attention you need to resolve any issues with your paddling, pop up or anything in between.

 So, how long does it take to learn to surf?